sytzez/deeplomacy/README.md

 ### Larastan

-The project has 0 errors at level 8 (maximum) of Larastan statistical analysis
+The project has 0 errors at level 8 (maximum) of Larastan static analysis

 ## Algorithms